Political positions of Theodore Roosevelt: Race relations

-On August 13 and 14, 1906, Brownsville, Texas was the site of what has come to be known as the Brownsville affair.
+On August 13 and 14, 1906, Brownsville, Texas was the site of the Brownsville affair.
 Racial tensions were high between white townsfolk and black infantrymen stationed at Fort Brown.
 On the night of August 13, one white bartender was killed and a white police officer was wounded by rifle shots in the street.
-Townsfolk, including the mayor, accused the infantrymen as the murderers.
-The soldiers kept silence and refused orders to tell what happened.
-Roosevelt dishonorably discharged the entire 167 member regiment due to their accused "conspiracy of silence".
-Further investigations in the 1970s found that the black infantrymen were not at fault and the Nixon administration reversed all of the dishonorable discharges.
+Townsfolk, including the mayor, accused the infantrymen of the murders.
+The soldiers kept silent and refused a direct order to tell what happened.
+Roosevelt dishonorably discharged the entire 167-member regiment due to their "conspiracy of silence".
+Further investigations in the 1970s found that the black infantrymen were not at fault for the shooting and the Nixon administration reversed all of the dishonorable discharges.

-On the other hand, Roosevelt felt that the equality for the black race would come through progress from one generation to the next.
+On the other hand, Roosevelt felt that equality for the black race would come through progress from one generation to the next.
 For this, he was lauded by liberal whites and was received as the usher of a new era in the black community.
 William McGill, a black preacher in Tennessee, wrote: "The administration of President Roosevelt is to the Negro what the heart is to the body.
-It has pumped life blood into every artery of the Negro in this country".
+It has pumped lifeblood into every artery of the Negro in this country".
 Pope Leo XIII remarked approvingly of Roosevelt's determination "to seek equality of treatment of all the races".